 Developments outside the boundary of the AONB but within the High Weald National Character Area must conserve and enhance the environment, character and landscape setting of the AONB.
-Where necessary, proposals will be required to demonstrate taking full account of the AONB Management Plan and its associated guidance.
+As appropriate to their scale, nature and location, development proposals should demonstrate the way in which they have taken account of relevant parts of the High Weald AONB Management Plan and its associated guidance.

-6.104 The northern and north-eastern areas of the parish form part of the High Weald National Character Area (see Figure 3) and were formerly designated as part of a Kent Special Landscape Area.
+6.99 The northern and north-eastern areas of the parish form part of the High Weald National Character Area (see Figure 3) and were formerly designated as part of a Kent Special Landscape Area.
 They include countryside of high landscape and biodiversity value, playing an important part as the setting of and approach to the High Weald AONB, as well as providing outstanding views across the Low Weald and Medway valley to the Greensand Ridge and the North Downs.
 The Tunbridge Wells Borough Council Landscape Character Assessment 2017 explains the landscape importance of this part of the parish, which forms the transition zone between the High and Low Weald.

-6.105 The NPPF (paragraph 176) states that development within the setting of AONBs should be sensitively located and designed to avoid or minimise adverse impacts on the designated areas.
+6.100 The NPPF (paragraph 176) states that development within the setting of AONBs should be sensitively located and designed to avoid or minimise adverse impacts on the designated areas.
 The associated Planning Practice Guidance (paragraph 042) says 'Land within the setting of these areas often makes an important contribution to maintaining their natural beauty, and where poorly located or designed development can do significant harm.
 This is especially the case where long views from or to the designated landscape are identified as important, or where the landscape character of land within and adjoining the designated area is complementary.
 Development within the settings of these areas will therefore need sensitive handling that takes these potential impacts into account'.